nodemcu/nodemcu-firmware/docs/en/modules/gpio.md

 second, and a pulse on Pin 2 on the odd second. `:getstate` and `:adjust` can be used to keep the pulse synchronized to the RTC clock (that is itself synchronized with NTP).

+!!!
+Configuration
+This feature is only available if `LUA_USE_MODULES_GPIO_PULSE` is defined at build time.

 ## gpio.pulse.build

 This builds the `gpio.pulse` object from the supplied argument -- which is a table as described below.